 Teaching the ABCs is one of the building blocks of literacy.
 Experts say that letter recognition is the strongest indicator of reading success up to the fourth grade.
 Children who cannot automatically recognize uppercase and lowercase letters will struggle with making letter-sound connections and ultimately, decoding words.
 A good portion of kindergarten phonics is devoted to letter recognition.
 I spend the months before Christmas concentrating on 2 letters a week.
 The lesson plan for each letter takes 2 days.
 On Fridays, I review with games or a craft.
 Is this too fast?
 No. Experts believe that the traditional one letter per week is too slow.
 We want our students to learn their letters quickly so they can relate it to words they will decode and ultimately read.
-Join me for a walk through our phonics lesson.
+Try this easy, repeatable lesson plan for success during your phonics block!

 In a previous post, I talked about how I created GO-TO curriculum out of sheer necessity.
 For several portions of my Kindergarten day, I rely on easy, predictable, engaging lessons that are easy to write (or rather copy and paste) into subsequent plans.
 Today I’d like to share how I structure our phonics lesson.